 Keyera is responsible for compliance with all applicable laws and regulations regarding the decommissioning, abandonment and reclamation of its facilities at the end of their economic life, the costs of which may be substantial.
 (See "Health, Safety and Environment - Keyera's Environmental Programs).
 It is not possible to predict these costs with certainty since they are a function of regulatory requirements at the time of decommissioning, abandonment and reclamation and the actual costs may exceed current estimates which are the basis of the asset retirement obligation shown in Keyera's financial statements.
-A detailed discussion of the assumptions and basis for calculating the fair value of the asset retirement obligations are included in the 2016 Management Discussion and Analysis accompanying Keyera's 2016 Annual Audited Financial Statements which is available on SEDAR at www.sedar.com.
+A detailed discussion of the assumptions and basis for calculating the fair value of the asset retirement obligations are included in the 2017 Management Discussion and Analysis accompanying Keyera's 2017 Annual Audited Financial Statements which is available on SEDAR at www.sedar.com.

 Keyera may, in the future, determine it is prudent or may be required by applicable laws or regulations to establish and fund one or more decommissioning, abandonment and reclamation reserve funds to provide for payment of future decommissioning, abandonment and reclamation costs.
-If Keyera is not able to fund such reserve funds through an environmental recovery fee, the creation and maintenance of these reserves could decrease cash flow available to pay dividends to Shareholders and to service debt obligations in the future.
+The creation and maintenance of these reserves could decrease cash flow available to pay dividends to Shareholders and to service debt obligations in the future.
 Further, even if such reserve funds were established, they may not be sufficient to satisfy the future decommissioning, abandonment and reclamation costs and Keyera will be responsible for the payment of the balance of such costs.

 To help mitigate these risks, Keyera has developed a liability management system to estimate future liability, risks, priorities and the anticipated cost of the decommissioning, abandonment and reclamation of its facilities.
+Costs are accounted for and reported in accordance with the standards imposed by the Chartered Professional Accountants of Canada.
 Under this program, Keyera has specifically identified and undertaken reclamation projects during the operational life of certain facilities to help reduce the end of life abandonment and reclamations obligations.
 (See "Health, Safety and Environment - Keyera's Environmental Programs").